GD399-OSD/OSD-book/Introduction/flos-regularly.md

 What are we teaching in our graphic design classes?
 Are we teaching students to use the Adobe Creative Suite -- or are we teaching them designing?

 How does the new toolbox solve whatever things I mention before???

+## One Cloud to Make them All

+Adobe more or less has a monoply on the toolset of the visual designer.
+Worldwide most designers, studios, and educational programs rely on Adobe tools to output their visuals (more physical good related things might be reliant on all autodesk suites of things instead, but the point more or less stands).

+Is there a pedagogical or ethical problem with that?
+Is it made worse by the fact that we can't get at any of the components under the hood? and I don't mean make or modify the software, I just mean even the basics of having file formats that aren't easily interchangeable or editable w/out their tools.
+Most of the libre design tools use some sort of open format, or at least text-editable format if you are mising the program.
+Scribus and Nodebox for example, their file formats are really both just special xml documents.
+Opening in a text editor means you can still pretty easily "read" the design even if you can't see it.
+This means that you can edit, improve, and reflow your file w/out even needing to have Scribus installed!
+If you can figure out the xml, you can make actual meaningful edits to your layout w/out the gui!
+Try that in Indesign.

+»»»

 Teaching is more difficult than learning because what teaching calls for is this: to let learn.
 The real teacher, in fact, lets nothing else be learned than learning.
 His conduct, therefore, often produces the impression that we learn nothing from him, if by 'learning' we now suddenly understand merely the procurement of useful information. -- Martin Heidegger